-Horse Thief Spring Trail is a 4.9 mile moderately trafficked out and back trail located near Hodgen, OK that features a lake and is rated as difficult.
+Horse Thief Spring Trail is a 13.9 mile moderately trafficked loop trail located near Hodgen, Oklahoma that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
-Horses are also able to use this trail.
+Dogs are also able to use this trail but must be kept on leash.

 Scenic hike through the Ouachita National Forest from Cedar Lake State Park up the north side of Winding Stair Mountains to Horse Thief Spring on the Talimena Scenic Hwy.
 Trailhead parking just above the Picnic/Swimming Area at Cedar Lake State Park. $3.00 Day Use Fee (worth it).
 Follow the white blazes along well traveled path.
 Use caution, some blazes are difficult to see, needs to be reblazed in some areas.
 Approx 6 miles to Horse Thief Springs.
 There is a geocache along the way on top of Snake Mountain (Snake Mountain Spire).
 There is a scenic route that goes around the northwest side of Snake Mountain, though it is poorly marked, creating a loop trail.
 We chose to travel the east side and made it an out and back (Appr.
 12 miles).
 Several Horse Trails in area marked with yellow blazes.
 Several places along trail to camp.
 Several creeks to filter water from.
 No water at Horse Thief Springs though.
 It has apparently been capped off.
 Great trail for an overnight backpacking trip.